Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 00:35 Please check it out if you want to learn pytest the fastest way possible.

-00:39 And you can connect with us on Mastodon.
+00:38 And you can connect with us on Mastodon, on Mastodon, on Fosstodon, both of those.

 00:49 I'm at Brian Okken.